fabricekabongo/loggerhead/README.md

 - [ ] Review the clustering
 - [ ] Improve the usage of prometheus
 - [ ] Implement subscription to polygon's updates
+- [ ] Implement storing and recovering state from disk
+- [ ] Maybe implement consistency of data between nodes
+- [ ] Maybe implement load balancing and sharding
+- [X] Implement the memory storage using a quadtree
+- [X] Implement Benchmark for the storage
+- [X] Implement the network interface
+- [X] Implement the query language
+- [X] Implement the clustering
+- [X] Implement the prometheus metrics
+- [X] Implement the admin interface
+- [X] Implement the gossip protocol

 Loggerhead is geolocation database built in go.
 It is designed to be fast and efficient, and to be used in a distributed like kubernetes.